-Piper guineense Schum & Thonn (Piperaceae), is among the commonly used plants in many households within the West African region, where the fruits and leaveshave been used as condiments to flavor food in both domestic and commercial cuisines13,14.
+Piper guineense Schum & Thonn (Piperaceae), is among the commonly used plants in many households within the West African region, where the fruits and leaves havebeen used as condiments to flavor food in both domestic and commercial cuisines13,14.
 The nutritive values of the plant are associated with its spicy taste, high fiber, and mineral content, with traces of protein, carbohydrate, andessential vitamins15,16.
-Several scientifically validated pharmacological uses have been attributed to various parts of the plant, including antinociceptive, anti-inflammatory, antioxidant, antihyperglycemic, anti-plasmodial, analgesic,anticonvulsant, muscle relaxant, sedative and antipsychotic activities13,14,17–20.
-Recently,wereported the antimalarial and neuroprotective effects of the essential oil ofP. guineense in experimental cerebral malaria21.
-While our report showedthat the combination of the essential oil of the dried fruit of P. guineense and Quinine has the potential to improve treatment outcomes in mouse models of cerebral malaria,the administration of the combination at doses greater than 6.25 mg/kg caused deaths in tested animals within 24 hours of commencement of treatment, necessitating the need for further evaluation of the toxicity profile of the combination.In this study, we report that indeed the co-administration of Quinine and EOPG, especially at higher doses, significantly altered weight, biochemical, hematological, and histopathological indices, and increase the risk to heart relatedproblems.
+Several scientifically validated pharmacological uses have been attributed to various parts of the plant, including antinociceptive, anti-inflammatory, antioxidant, antihyperglycemic, anti-plasmodial, analgesic,anticonvulsant, muscle relaxant, sedative, and antipsychotic activities13,14,17–20.
+Recently, wereported the antimalarial and neuroprotective effects of the essential oil of P. guineense in experimental cerebral malaria21.
+While our report showed thatthe combination of the essential oil of the dried fruit of P. guineense and Quinine has the potential to improve treatment outcomes in mouse models of cerebral malaria,the administration of the combination at doses greater than 6.25 mg/kg caused deaths in tested animals within 24 hours of commencement of treatment, necessitating the need for further evaluation of the toxicity profile of the combination.In this study, we report that indeed the co-administration of Quinine and EOPG, especially at higher doses, significantly altered weight, biochemical, hematological, and histopathological indices, and increasedthe risk to heart-relatedproblems.

 MATERIALS AND METHODS